Caesar (Planet of the Apes): Reboot series

-In War for the Planet of the Apes, 2 years after the events in Dawn, Caesar and the apes are fighting in an ongoing war with Alpha-Omega, a paramilitary group.
+In War for the Planet of the Apes, two years after the events of Dawn, Caesar and the apes are fighting in an ongoing war with Alpha-Omega, a paramilitary group.
 After a recent victory in the Muir Woods, Caesar, in an attempt to make peace, spares the lives of soldier Preacher and three other soldiers.
 He sends them back to Alpha-Omega's leader, Colonel J. Wesley McCullough.
 After the battle, Blue Eyes and Rocket return from a journey, where they have discovered a place within the desert that can be safe for the apes.
 Later, the Colonel launches an assault on the apes' home, where he kills Cornelia and Blue Eyes, leaving only Cornelius alive.
 Leaving Cornelius in the care of Blue Eyes' mate Lake, Caesar departs to confront McCullough, accompanied by Maurice, Luca and Rocket, while the other apes head for the desert.
 After unintentionally killing the albino western lowland gorilla Winter for betraying the location of the apes to the humans, Caesar fears that his desire for vengeance may cause him to end up like Koba.
 He and the group are joined by a mute girl named Nova and an ape hermit named Bad Ape.
 When Caesar reaches Alpha-Omega's base, a former weapons depot that was turned into a relocation facility when the virus began to spread, he discovers that his clan has been captured by McCullough and he gets captured as well.
 Witnessing his fellow apes being forced to build a wall, Caesar learns that McCullough is fending off rival military forces who seek to destroy him for killing humans, including his own men, who are infected with a mutated strain of ALZ-113 that is making them devolve into mute primitives.
 While Caesar is tortured with hypothermia and starvation, Nova sneaks into the facility to give him food and water.
 Caesar, together with Rocket, Bad Ape and Maurice, free the apes from their cages and help them escape via an underground tunnel that leads out of the facility.
 Caesar sends his followers away while he confronts McCullough, but the facility is attacked by the military forces.
 Caesar reaches McCullough, but he spares his life upon realizing that he has succumbed to the infection.
 He watches McCullough, who would rather die than become a primitive, take his own life.
 In a battle among Caesar's apes, Alpha-Omega and the military forces, Caesar detonates the facility's fuel supply before joining the others in taking refuge when an oncoming avalanche wipes out the remaining soldiers.
 Departing the facility, the remaining apes cross the desert and settle in an oasis.
 With Caesar dying from a wound that Preacher inflicted on him, he accepts his end with grace and dies peacefully while Maurice promises Caesar that Cornelius will know who his father was, what he stood for and what he did to protect the apes.
+The opening scene of Kingdom of the Planet of the Apes reveals that Caesar's body was cremated on a funeral pyre shortly after his death.